treeman/jonashietala/posts/2020-04-29-minor_site_updates.markdown

 # Updated gruvbox syntax highlighting

-Pygments uses a different markup, so I had to update my gruvbox inspired css scheme.
+Pygments use a different markup, so I had to update my gruvbox inspired css scheme.
 It's not perfect, and the choices are arbitrary, but I think the output is fairly good.
 If you're interested the stylesheet itself, see the sources for [gruvbox.scss][] and [code.scss][].

 [gruvbox.scss]: https://github.com/treeman/jonashietala/blob/master/css/gruvbox.scss
 [code.scss]: https://github.com/treeman/jonashietala/blob/master/css/code.scss